4 Features Portfolio Risk Management Software Should Include

 - Access restriction.

 - Compliance.
-Pre-set rules should be in place that will automatically determine the compliance of any trade with SEC regs, internal organization policies, or client parameters.
+Pre-set rules should be in the place that will automatically determine the compliance of any trade with SEC regs, internal organization policies, or client parameters.
 Alerts should come before any trade is made.
 As new “rules” are established, they should be easy to update.

 3. Performance Measurement